 Ciliates undergo both an asexual reproduction (ie, binary fission) and a sexual reproduction involving conjugation (Figure above).
 During conjugation, two ciliates of opposite mating types pair and exchange genetic material.
 Conjugal contact triggers meiosis in the micronuclei resulting in 4 haploid micronuclei.
 Concurrently, the macronucleus breaks down and disappears.
 Three of the micronuclei disintegrate and the remaining micronucleus divides again.
 Each of the conjugating organisms donates a micronucleus (gametic or male) to its mate via a cytoplasmic bridge that connects them.
 The gametic micronucleus fuses with the stationary (or female) micronucleus forming the diploid zygotic micronucleus.
 The conjucating pair separates and the zygotic nucluei undergo another round of division.
 One of these micronuclei develops into the the macronucleus, thus completing the cycle.
-Formation of the macronucleus involves fragmentation of the chromosomes and loss of some DNA sequences.
-The remaining minichromosomes are then amplified.
+Formation of the macronucleus involves fragmentation of the chromosomes and loss of DNA sequences corresponding to genes not expressed at high levels during the normal asexual cycle.
+The remaining DNA fragments, or minichromosomes, are then amplified.
 (See diagram of DNA processing during macronucleus formation.)

 B. coli usually lives as a non-pathogenic commensal in the large intestine and produces no symptoms.
 Superficial inflammation of the colonic mucosa may occur which can result in diarrhea and colicky pain.
 Mild or chronic infections are characterized by intermittent diarrhea and constipation, weight loss, and abdominal pain.
 On rare occasions the trophozoites will invade the intestinal epithelium and produce ulceration.
 Clinically this results in an acute diarrhea with mucus and blood (ie, dysentery).
 This balantidial dysentery is similar to the dysentery produced by Entameoba histolytica (see below).
 Rare extra-intestinal infections involving lungs, vagina, ureter and urinary bladder and intestinal perforations leading to peritonitis have been reported.